11 Best Budget Laptops for Programming

 I really appreciate HP’s effort to add WiFi 6 support on a budget laptop.
 This means you will have better networking capabilities and better speeds even where the range of your router is poor.

-For Faster Bootups, the 256GB SSD feels more than enough of doing a great job.
-The downside here is that it does not include a dedicated graphics card, although Intel Iris Xe Graphics does perform exceptionally well with programming and casual gaming.
+For Faster Bootups, the 256GB SSD feels more than enough to do a great job.
+The downside is that it does not include a dedicated graphics card, although Intel Iris Xe Graphics performs exceptionally well with programming and casual gaming.

 Additionally, it becomes enough bright and dim to code quickly from any place and in almost any light conditions.

-Another downside of the laptop is that the computer keyboard on this isn’t backlit, but it’s nonetheless comfortable to type, and also, it has Numpad (only in case if that matters for you).
+Another downside of the laptop is that the computer keyboard on this isn’t backlit and somewhat wobbly, but it’s nonetheless comfortable to type, and also, it has Numpad (only in case that matters for you).

 All of the essential slots and ports are lined on each side of the notebook, making the HP 15 laptop the complete all-around bundle for programmers.